 - First, the vegetative hypha grows to form sporangiophore that is long and slender.

-- Then the sporangiophore develops and enlarges at the apical region to form columella which is of variable shape and size.
+- Then, the sporangiophore develops and enlarges at the apical region to form columella of variable shape and size.

-- This columella gives rise to the large, round sporangium by pushing cytoplasmic material to the peripheral wall.
+- This columella gives rise to the large and round sporangium by pushing its cytoplasmic material to the peripheral wall.

-- After that, differentiation of sporangia occurs that gives rise to the formation of spore sac in between the sporangia and columella, spore sac is present which carries the sporangiospores.
-The structure of Sporangiospores is oval, unicellular, multinucleate and non-motile.
+- After that, differentiation of sporangia occurs that gives rise to the formation of spore sac in between the sporangia and columella.
+A spore sac carries the sporangiospores that are oval, unicellular, multinucleate and non-motile.

 - These sporangiospores multiply their number within the spore sacs, and the sporangial wall ruptures during the extreme conditions and facilitates the release of sporangiospores out of the wall.

-- In the environment, the sporangiospores remains in a dormant state or in a resting state.
+- In the environment, the sporangiospores remain in a dormant or a resting state.

-- When favourable conditions return, these sporangiospores form germ tube and undergo germination to form a vegetative hypha.
+- When favourable conditions return, these sporangiospores form germ tube or undergo germination to develop new vegetative hyphae.

 Asexual reproduction through chlamydospores: It includes the following steps:

-- During unfavourable condition like insufficient food material and water, the protoplasm is surrounded by a thick and nutrient-rich wall.
+- During unfavourable condition like insufficient food material and water, the protoplasm is surrounded by a thick and nutrient-rich wall called chlamydospore.

 - This chlamydospore then detaches from the vegetative hyphae and remains in the resting phase.

-- When this chlamydospore gets moisture then it forms a germ tube which then germinates into a new thallus.
+- When this chlamydospore gets moisture, it forms a germ tube or undergoes germination process to develop a new thallus.

 Sexual Reproduction in Rhizopus

-In Rhizopus, the sexual reproduction occurs by the method of “Gametangial conjugation”.
+In Rhizopus, sexual reproduction occurs by the method of gametangial conjugation.
 It includes the following steps:

 - First, the (+) and (-) thallus comes in contact with each other.

-- Then conjugation occurs between the positive and negative thalli by the means of outgrowth developed by positive and negative thalli.
+- Then conjugation occurs between the positive and negative thalli through an outgrowth developed by positive and negative thalli.

-- The septum develops between the progametangium and plasmogamy occurs that results in the formation of “Coenogametes”.
+- The septum develops between the progametangium, and eventually, plasmogamy occurs that results in the formation of coenogametes.

-- Then karyogamy occurs by which the gametes of both the (+) and (-) thallus fuse with each other to form “Zygote”.
+- Then, karyogamy occurs by which the gametes of both the (+) and (-) thallus fuse with each other to form a zygote.

-- The zygote undergoes the maturation phase and surrounds by a thick-walled structure called “Zygospore” which covers by an outer layer and inner layer.
+- A zygote goes through the maturation phase and becomes encircled by a thick-walled structure called zygospore.
+There are two layers, namely an outer and inner layer that surrounds the zygospore.